 Marginal Benefit is the maximum amount that a consumer can pay for consuming an additional unit of a product or a service.
 In simple words, the extra utility that a person derives from the purchase of a product or a service is the marginal benefit.

 The concept of Marginal Benefit focuses on why the consumers are ready to pay a specific amount of money for some goods but refrain from doing the same for another product.
 As the consumer increases or drops the consumption of the goods or service, it affects its marginal utility as well.
-From the producer’s perspective, the marginal benefit is synonymous with the marginal revenue that he or she earns.
+From the producer’s perspective, the marginal benefit is synonymous with the marginal revenue they earn.

-For example, computers were very expensive in the 1990s as there were few companies making it.
+For example, computers were very expensive in the 1990s as there were few companies making them.
 Now, supplies of PCs are in abundance, and as a result, their price has also come down.

 Use of Marginal Benefit in Business

-For instance, the company prices one Pizza at $50, and informs customers that if they buy the second Pizza it would be worth $40 only, resulting in a saving $10.
-A company does that knowing that after the first Pizza utility for the customer would considerably go down.
-Therefore, he or she would not buy the same Pizza at $50.
+For instance, the company prices one Pizza at $50 and informs customers that if they buy the second Pizza, it would be worth $40 only, resulting in a saving of $10.
+A company does that knowing that after the first Pizza, the utility for the customer would considerably go down.
+Therefore, they would not buy the same Pizza at $50.
 But, if a customer gets a discount, they might see some utility in buying the second Pizza.

 Therefore, the concept helps companies ensure that the utility of their products does not diminish.